Definition of Completed Contract Method

 - The contractors start working on the project.

-- Material is received, purchases are made, payments are done, in-between advances are taken from a customer, but nothing is recorded in books even if cash or any other asset is exchanged.
+- Material is received, purchases are made, payments are made, and in-between, advances are taken from a customer.
+Still, nothing is recorded in books, even if cash or any other asset is exchanged.

-- Everything gets postpone until the contractor finishes off the contract & gets confirmation from the customer.
+- Everything gets postponed until the contractor finishes off the contract & gets confirmation from the customer.

-- Only after the customer has approved the contract, contractor records the accounting in its books of accounts.
+- Only after the customer has approved the contract does the contractor records the accounting in its books of accounts.

 - After the recording of transactions, the tax implications are addressed.